 As graduate school beat down on me, I found the solitary joys of camping and being alone on the trail.
 Driving up the dark switchbacks in the night, I’d climb into my sleeping bag in the back of my car and wake up to the first rays of sunlight jutting out over the peaks.
 Shuffling into my boots and slinging a pack across my back, I ventured out in the crisp, quiet stillness.

-But, my grandma wasn't alone in her worries.
+But, my grandma wasn’t alone in her worries.
 A taboo persists around women venturing by themselves.
-Solo female adventurers are asked with skepticism if they’re really adventuring alone.
+Solo adventurers who identify as women are often asked with skepticism if they’re really adventuring alone.
 When someone comes upon you on the trail or a group asks if you’re on your own, it can be unnerving.
 I’ve jumped every now and again at the crack of a branch, and it’s not uncommon to imagine someone lurking around every bend.

 So why make the effort to hike solo?

 In the poem In Praise of Walking, 19th-century mountaineer and author Leslie Stephen writes about the joys of his solo strolls through the English countryside and the ways that walking connected his body to his brain.
 These solo explorations served to unlock a map of his memories, a method of processing, and a space to work through ideas.

 Karen Ranieri, an ambassador with Coalition Snow, finds the seclusion centering.
 “I started seriously camping and hiking alone about seven years ago,” she says.
 “It helps me work out things in my head by just getting distance and space from people and civilization.
 I love hitting hiking goals by myself; it gives me a sense of accomplishment that I don’t feel as strongly when I am with people.
 I think I just like the quiet and calm of solitude in an environment where I am pushing myself.”